sisl/MIAC_BiLQR/README.md

-# System Identification and Model Adaptive Control with Belief-Space iLQR
+# Model Identification and Adaptive Control with ρ-POMDP Planning